kamilashi/Snake-Game/README.md

 # Snake-Game
 A small game to gain experience with building 3D Web applications.
-A classic snake game - run it by opening the html file.
+A classic snake game - run it by opening the html file in the source folder.